carora2209/carora2209/README.md

 - 👋 Hi, I’m Chaitanya Arora
-- 👀 I’m interested in Machine Learning and Convolutional Neural Networks
+- 👀 I’m NOT interested in Machine Learning and Convolutional Neural Networks
 - 🌱 I’m currently learning Java and BlockChain

 <!---